MichaelH10991/Profiles/README.md

 # Profiles
 This is a repo for all of my profiles incase I ever screw them up irreversibly.

-Feel free to steal these profiles, I will not be explaining what they do, thats all part of the fun.
+# Usage

+Run `update.sh` to update all the profiles.